Old Summer Palace

 Along with Peking University, Qīnghuá University is China's most famous academic institution.

 A dark and forbidding venue down a suitably grimy alley.
 A lot of metal acts play here, so if you’re a fan of guitar solos and making...

-West of the Great Fountain Ruins are the vestiges of the Hǎiyàntáng Reservoir (海宴堂蓄水池台基; Hǎiyàntáng Xùshuǐchí Táijī), where the water for the impressive fountains was stored in a tower and huge water-lifting devices were employed.
-Also known as the Water Clock, the Hǎiyàntáng , where 12 bronze human statues with animal heads jetted water in 12 two-hour sequences, was constructed in 1759.
-The 12 animal heads from this apparatus were distributed among collections abroad, and Běijīng is attempting to retrieve them (four animal heads can be seen at the Poly Art Museum).
-Just west of here is the Fāngwàiguàn , a building turned into a mosque for an Imperial concubine; an artful reproduction of a former labyrinth called the Garden of Yellow Flowers (迷宫; Mígōng) is also nearby.
+West of the Great Fountain Ruins are the vestiges of the Hǎiyàntáng Reservoir (Hǎiyàntáng Xùshuǐchí Táijī), where the water for the impressive fountains was stored in a tower and huge water-lifting devices were employed.
+The metal reservoir was commonly called the Tin Sea (Xīhǎi).
+Also known as the Water Clock, the Hǎiyàntáng , where 12 bronze human statues with animal heads jetted water for two hours in a 12-hour sequence, was constructed in 1759.
+The 12 animal heads from this apparatus ended up in collections abroad and Běijīng is attempting to retrieve them (four can now be seen at the Poly Art Museum).
+Just west of here is the Fāngwàiguàn , a building that was turned into a mosque for an imperial concubine.
+An artful reproduction of a former labyrinth called the Garden of Yellow Flowers is also nearby.